 - Should satisfaction of the liability not be forthcoming using the first two options noted above, we will lodge a claim with the County Court (or, if appropriate, the High Court) and conduct the ensuing litigation on your behalf.

 - Upon obtaining judgment we will then provide detailed advice in connection with your options for enforcement and recovery.
 This may, depending on the circumstances of the debtor, include a return to the Court for a further order enforcing your judgment.

 We also act for clients who have received demands or been served with court claims by alleged creditors.
 We will, in that situation, carefully analyse the debt claimed and provide advice on how best to defend the claim if suitable to do so.

-Recent cases have included:-
+Recent cases we have dealt with:-